JetBrains/teamcity-documentation/topics/installing-agent-tools.md

 * __Sysinternals handle.exe__ used to determine processes which hold files in the checkout directory on Windows agents.
 * __Sysinternals psexec.exe__ required for installing a TeamCity agent from a Windows server to a Windows host using Agent push
 * You can also upload __your own tool as a .zip archive__: the structure of the tool plugin is described on the [Plugins Packaging page](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html#Tools).
 TeamCity will use the name of the zip file as the tool name on all agents.
 The zip file will be automatically unpacked on the agents to the directory with the same name.
-When a tool is installed, a separate section appears on the page displaying the installed version(s), the tool usages, the default version or the ability to change the default.
-You can also remove an installed tool/version.
+When the first custom tool is installed, the __Zip Archive__ section appears on the page.
+In this section, you can see all the tool usages, remove the tool, or install a new one.

 You can see that the tool appears on the agent in the TeamCity Web UI by checking [configuration parameters reported by the agent](predefined-build-parameters.md#Agent+Properties) in the form `teamcity.tool.<the installed tool id>`.
 You can use this parameter in your build: reference this parameter in the TeamCity Web UI (anywhere where the `%parameter%` format is supported) or refer to this parameter in your build as an environment or a system [parameter](configuring-build-parameters.md).